+The best thing about this nuclearning

+0 The best thing about this program is:

+8.

-The best thing about this program is: 8.
-9. Something that would make this program even better is: 10.
+Something that would make this program even better is:

+9.

 Would you recommend this program to a friend?
 Why or why not?

+10.

+What difference has this program made in the life of your child?

+11.

-11. What difference has this program made in the life of your child?
-12. As a parent in the program, my expectations for what I hoped my child would learn were:
+As a parent in the program, my expectations for what I hoped my child would learn were:

+12.